-I recently watched a special baking episode of the River Cottage cooking series from the UK and one of the featured recipes was a homemade version of what may be the most popular cookie in the British Isles, the Jammie Dodger.
+I recently watched a special baking episode of the River Cottage cooking series from the UK.
+One of the featured recipes was a homemade version of Jammie Dodgers.

 I’d describe the flavour as something like orange citrus meets apricot & passionfruit.
 They are very prized in these parts and they make a spectacularly delicious jam.

 Both are equally as delicious and well worth a try.